Funny About Love

-Funny About Love is a 1990 American romantic comedy film directed by Leonard Nimoy and starring Gene Wilder in his first romantic lead.
+Funny About Love is a 1990 American romantic comedy film directed by Leonard Nimoy and starring Gene Wilder in his first romantic lead along with Christine Lahti and Mary Stuart Masterson.
 With a screenplay by Norman Steinberg and David Frankel, the film is based on the article "Convention of the Love Goddesses" in Esquire Magazine by Bob Greene.
+The film was a critical and commercial failure.

 Plot

 New York cartoonist Duffy Bergman marries gourmet chef Meg Lloyd.
 Meg wants to have a baby.
 Duffy agrees, but after unsuccessful attempts, Duffy encourages her to focus on her career and come back to the child issue later.
 After his mother's death, however, Duffy becomes fixated on wanting to have a child.
 Meg no longer sees this as a priority, as she's trying to open her own restaurant.
 The two start to have marital problems, leading to a separation.

 Duffy travels to Arizona to speak at a Delta Gamma sorority convention.
 He explains that the Delta Gammas have always been his dream girls—his Love Goddesses.
 There he meets the much younger Daphne Delillo, and when she moves to New York to work as a network sports reporter, their attraction develops into a relationship.
 Daphne becomes pregnant.
 Duffy is happy to father a child, but uncomfortable with how fast this relationship is progressing.
 When she has a miscarriage, Daphne breaks up with him, believing that they were really staying in the relationship for the baby.

 At his father's wedding, Duffy hears news about Meg and decides to go to her restaurant.
 He tries to reconcile with her, insisting that he doesn't care if they remain childless as long as he can be with her.
 Duffy discovers that Meg has adopted a baby boy.